-AEROMEDICAL CONCERNS: This is of particular concern because sinus barotrauma has the potential for in-flight incapacitation, prolonged periods of grounding, and other symptoms affecting performance.
-Patients with chronic sinusitis may have a wide variety of upper respiratory symptoms (congestion, intermittent facial pressure, post nasal drip, cough, Eustachian tube dysfunction, etc.) that can lead to frequent trips to sick call and an inordinate amount of time in a down status, thus impacting squadron flight schedules and mission accomplishment.
+AEROMEDICAL CONCERNS: Chronic sinusitis is of particular concern because sinus barotrauma has the potential for in-flight incapacitation, prolonged periods of grounding, and other symptoms affecting performance.
+Patients with chronic sinusitis may have a wide variety of upper respiratory symptoms (congestion, facial pressure, postnasal drip, cough, Eustachian tube dysfunction) that can lead to frequent trips to sick call and time in a down status, thus impacting squadron flight schedules and mission accomplishment.